mongodb/docs/source/includes/backup/wtchk-process-initial-backup.rst

    a.
 Blocks to a :term:`blockstore <Backup Blockstore Database>`.

    #.
 Blocks to an :term:`AWS S3 bucket <S3 Snapshot Store>`.
 The
+      metadata for those blocks is written to a MongoDB database on the
+      |onprem| host.

 In both cases, metadata for each block is written to a MongoDB database on the |mms| host.